Find out when goods can be zero-rated if they’re sold to overseas visitors for personal use by a VAT-registered business.

 If your customers send you VAT refund documents which have not been stamped by UK or other EU customs, you cannot zero rate the supply because export of the goods from the UK or EU has not been certified as required by the scheme.

 There are no exceptions to this rule.

 4.11.1 Document lost before certification

-If your customer has lost the VAT refund document before leaving the EU and asks for another, you can prepare a ‘duplicate’ clearly marked as such.
-The duplicate form and the goods must be produced to the customs officer at the point of departure from the EU.
-You should take steps to ensure that should the original document appear it is not processed through your records.
+If your customer has lost the VAT refund document before leaving the UK or EU and asks for another, you can prepare a ‘duplicate’ clearly marked as such.
+The duplicate form and the goods must be produced to the customs officer at the point of departure from the UK or EU.
+You should take steps to make sure that should the original document appear it is not processed through your records.

 When issuing a duplicate document, you must:

 - make sure the original document has not been received and processed by you already

 - be satisfied that a sale took place by the production of till receipts or other information

 - advise the traveller if they find the original refund document later, it is to be cancelled